DatabayAG/his_in_one_proxy/UPDATE.md

-New entries in config.json:
+New entries in config.json, please take a look at the "config.json.dist" for details:
   - HIS/workstation_status_ids is now configurable in the config
-  - ECS/use_local_ecs true/false
+  - ECS/use_local_ecs => true/false
     - If you want to use the new local implementation of the ecs campus management this value has to be set to true
   - ECS/ecs_community_id
   - Database